Unit4 Financials 2025 Q1 Release

 Get The Full Report

-Several years ago, a study from global technology research specialists Nucleus Research found that cloud migrations returned $3.43 for every dollar spent on the migration project.
-The subsequent follow-up showed that in a period of 30 months, that had increased by 12.5%.
+A recent study from global technology research specialists Nucleus Research found that cloud migrations returned $3.43 for every dollar spent on the migration project.
+A subsequent follow up showed that in 30 months, that had increased by 12.5%.

 Read the full report for more details on the following: